Teach NYC

 REQUIRED DOCUMENTS:

-Required documents must be submitted within ten (10) business days from the date of application filing.
+Required documents must be submitted at application filing.

 • An unofficial or official transcript - Proof of a Bachelor's Degree conferred by June 30th of the current application year and proof of undergraduate G.P.A. of at least 3.0.